opencord/cord/docs/quickstart.md

 ### corddev VM

-The `corddev` VM is a development machine used by the `cord-in-a-box.sh` script to drive the installation.
+The `corddev` VM is a build machine used to drive the installation.
 It downloads and builds Docker containers and publishes them to the virtual head node (see below).
 It then installs MaaS on the virtual head node (for bare-metal provisioning) and the ONOS, XOS, and